-Utrecht is the Netherlands' fourth largest and most central city.
+Utrecht is the Netherlands' fourth largest and most centrally located city.
 Utrecht is incomparable to any other place.
-Where else can you walk straight from the train to the shops, where else can you have a beer or a delicious meal right beside the canal, what other city has such a striking and easily recognisable landmark as the Dom Tower, which is more than 600 years old?
-A city with a friendly shopping heart, friendly street cafés, as well as a bubbling night life; with busy pubs and cafés, simple eateries, but also stylish restaurants and contemporary congress and meeting centres.
+Where else can you have a beer or a delicious meal right beside the canal?
+What other city has such a striking and easily recognisable landmark as the Dom Tower, which is more than 600 years old?
+A city with a friendly shopping heart, friendly street cafés, as well as a bubbling night life, with busy pubs and cafés, simple eateries, but also stylish restaurants and contemporary congress and meeting centres.

 With regard to museums, this city has more than its fair share to offer.
 Utrecht is especially proud of its unique Museum Quarter.
-In the Museum Quarter there are 7 large museums, each one's collections closely linked with the city's past and present.
+In the Museum Quarter there are seven large museums, each one's collections closely linked with the city's past and present.
 Or join one of the cultural events!
-An example is the internationally known Holland Festival of Old Music, the Wharf Area Theatre Festival (with acts both on and off the wharves), the Festival of Modern Dance, the Springdance movement and Dutch Film Festival.
-Utrecht is becoming increasingly famous for these excellent festivals, including its ‘Cultural Sundays’.
-Once a month a Cultural Sunday takes place that invites all citizens of Utrecht to enjoy a unique cultural theme Sunday down town, for free!
+An example is the internationally known Holland Festival of Old Music, the Wharf Area Theatre Festival (with acts both on and off the wharves), the Festival of Modern Dance, the Spring Dance Festival and the Dutch Film Festival.

 Discover Utrecht & The Netherlands